Freem11/divegomobile/README.md

 Map Interface that Displays Anchor Icons to represent dive sites and heat map points to show location and number of sea creature sightings

-Map will load to user's/device current location (once permission is granted) if not granted it will load to BC Canada as default
+Map will load to the location of the most recently submitted sea creature sighting.

 Icon Clustering to maintain map performance when large amount of data are on screen.

 Google Places API integration to allow users to jump the map to other places in the world by inputting a town/city name.

-Dive Site search tool, list will auto filter to dive sites in the maps current view, upon selecting a dive site the map will pan and zoom to that dive site and place a yeloow indicator for 2 seconds to help users find it.
+Dive Site search tool, list will auto filter to dive sites in the maps current view, upon selecting a dive site the map will pan and zoom to that dive site and place a yellow indicator for 2 seconds to help users find it.

 Animal Photo Carrousel that users can use to select which animals they would like the heatmap and dive sites to show.
 Photos diplayed will update as the map moves to show animals that have been sighted in the maps area.